-Year 7 Catch-up Funding
+Yr 7 Catch-up Funding

-In 2016-18, £12,418 was allocated as Yr 7 Catch-up Funding.
+In 2016-17, £12,418 was allocated as Yr 7 Catch-up Funding.
+At present the current amount is unknown, although there is a reduction in the number of students who failed to meet the required standard in both Maths and English Reading at KS2

-Students identified by the school through their KS2 results and exernal CATS testing receive dedicated curriculum time (withdrawn temporarily from MFL) in order to engage with small group intervention in a dedicated IT suite.
+Students identified by the school through their KS2 results and external CATS testing receive dedicated curriculum time (withdrawn temporarily from MFL) in order to engage with small group intervention in a dedicated IT suite.
 In addition to this their Maths and English classes are significantly smaller to build upon the aspects covered in their intervention sessions.
 These sessions look to build upon skills and are not directly related to the attainment levels used in their regular class.
 The catch-up funding is used to employ the staffing for the intervention, to support the costs of the ICT suite and the curriculum personalisation.